aimnas/1.13_starter_documentation/README.md

 You can get the latest SCI file from the following OneDrive location [link](https://onedrive.live.com/?id=13A6926EAC52083!583&cid=013A6926EAC52083)
 If you sort the OneDrive file listing from new to old you should see the file with the highest revision number up on top, download this one.

-Once you have downloaded the file you will need to extract it, there are different tools to use for this like [7-Zip](https://www.7-zip.org/ "7-Zip homepage").
+Once you have downloaded the file you will need to extract its contents with a file archiver.
+There are different tools to use for this like [7-Zip](https://www.7-zip.org/ "7-Zip homepage").
 Extract the file to the location where your target JA2 installation is located and choose to overwrite files if you get asked, so for this example we'll use `C:\Games\Jagged Alliance 2\`. **If you are not prompted to overwrite files, you did not extract to the correct directory.**

 ### 1.2.2 Install release 7609